Magssch/Eventify/README.md

 * Please ensure that the Pull Request description is complete.
 It should include the following:
     * The problem and your suggested solution
     * The operating system on which you tested your code
-    * If applicable, a relecant issue numnber
+    * If applicable, a relevant issue numnber

 ## License